harinigithub123/Example/README.md

 # Example
 this is the first line
-this is the second line
+this is the final line